-Why buy a small dishwasher?
+What is a small dishwasher?

-How much do small dishwashers cost?
+How much does a small dishwasher cost?

 Who sells small dishwashers?